 That’s all I’ve got for this tutorial, thanks a lot for reading.
 I’ve been thinking about this one for the longest time, and it’s really what I wished I knew back when I started.
 I hope it fulfils all of your futuristic hexagonal needs.

-This is the start of my first longer-form tutorial series, and I’m super excited.
-I hope you’ll join me next time, where we’ll look at creating a refractive Forcefield Material to apply to our mesh.
+This is my first multi-part tutorial series and I’m super excited to finally share it with you all.
+I hope you’ll join me in the next one where we’ll be jumping into Unreal Engine to create a refractive Forcefield Material we’ll be applying to our mesh.